Place content here. This is a site-wide alert banner.

 - you expect federal withholding and refundable credits to be less than the smaller of:

-To calculate your federal quarterly estimated tax payments, you must estimate your adjusted gross income, taxable income, taxes, deductions, and credits for the calendar year 2018.
+To calculate your federal quarterly estimated tax payments, you must estimate your adjusted gross income, taxable income, taxes, deductions, and credits for the calendar year 2019.
 Form 1040-ES includes an Estimated Tax Worksheet to help you calculate your federal estimated tax payments.
-For examples of completed estimated tax worksheets, please refer to the Examples section of this site.

 Frequently Asked Questions